-In this post we’ll talk about buttery creamy yuca puree.
+In this post we’ll talk about buttery creamy yuca puree, aka mashed yuca.

 Where to buy yuca

-After you cook the yuca in the instant pot, drain all the water.
-Make sure you let the cooked yuca cool a bit for you touch them, and then you can just pick the fibrous chords out with a fork.
+After you pressure cook the yuca in the instant pot for 30 minutes on manual, safely release the pressure, then, drain all the water.
+Make sure you let the cooked yuca cool a bit for you touch them, and then you can just pick out the fibrous chords from each piece of yuca with a fork.

 After the yuca is cooked, and the fibrous cord is removed, we’re pretty much almost done.

-After that, just start to add the butter into the pot, and keep stirring to melt the butter.
+Step 5 – add the butter and keep stirring to melt the butter.

-Add the milk and using an immersion blender, blend until smooth.
-Season with salt, and add more butter and/or milk as needed.
+Do a little taste test and season with salt, add more butter and/or milk as needed.

 Yuca puree is such a heartwarming side dish that goes well with anything!
 Roast chicken, juicy braised pork, fish, shrimp… seriously, anything.